scandinave/accessControlMiddleware/README.md

 ## Permission Type
 * Generics : Permissions that applied to a list of resources.(eg: findAll)
 * Specifics: Permissions that applied to a specific resource. (eg: find)
-* Dynamics : Permissions that applied on a list of resources base on one context.(eg: findAllBy)

 ## How to use